 How do you clean the tanks?

-The water in the float tank is completely filtered 5 times through a high-tech filtration system after each float session.
+The water in the float tank contains 900 lb of epsom salt and is completely filtered 5 times through a high-tech filtration system after each float session.
 The cleaning process includes 1-micron filtration, Germicidal UV lamps, and an Advanced Oxidation Process (chlorine, bromine, and peroxide solutions), making the water more sanitary than a swimming pool or hot tub.
 This protocol was developed by the manufacturer and is in compliance with the Florida Health Department rules for public pool safety.

 How long do people usually stay in the tank?